 Students in grades 9-12 who are behind by six or fewer credits can register for S-Term 1 OR S-Term 2 through their regular school counselor.
 Students in grades 9-12 who are behind by more than six credits should attend BOTH S-Term 1 AND S-Term 2.

 There are both options to learn in the traditional classroom and with a blended format (digital curriculum with class meetings twice a week).
 Digital courses are open to students who will be 16 years of age by the last day of the session.
-Check here for more information about how digital curriculum is used in S-Term.

 Required meetings for digital students: